biganabc/THU-DNS/DNS_traceroute/readme.md

 `go run main.go  --dest=1.1.1.1 --qname=www.baidu.com`

 If there are some packet sniffers on the network path that preemptively respond to DNS messages ( without dropping the original packet), then some of the messages will trigger both ICMP timeout messages and DNS responses.
+These packets will be listed at the bottom of output.

 ```
 listen icmp on any